novatrixtech/mercurius/README.md

 [![GoDoc](https://godoc.org/github.com/novatrixtech/mercurius?status.svg)](https://godoc.org/github.com/novatrixtech/mercurius)
 [![license](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg?style=flat)](http://www.apache.org/licenses/LICENSE-2.0)

-Mercurius gives you speed to create new 'Go' web applications.
-It let you more focused on your business than in your backend.
+Mercurius gives you speed to create new Go (golang) web applications and/or microservices.
+It lets you to be more focused on your business than in your backend.
 <br/><br/>
-Get a web application template for Golang that includes: Internationalization, Routers, Logging, Cache, Database, Jade Template Render Engine, JWT, oAuth 2.0.
+Get a Go (golang) web application and/or microservice template that includes: Internationalization, Routers, Logging, Cache, Database, Jade/Pug Template Render Engine, JWT, oAuth 2.0, Prometheus and Docker.
 Built on top of Macaron, all items are configured and ready to use.

 # Getting Started